joao99c/joao99c/README.md

-# Hi there, I'm João Carvalho 👋
+# Hi 👋 there, I'm João Carvalho
 ## I'm a Web Developer From Portugal!!

-# Currently finishing my Degree in Computer Systems Engineering
+### Currently finishing my Degree in Computer Systems Engineering

-### Languages and Tools:
+### Main Languages and Tools:
 - Ruby on Rails
 - Laravel
 - Angular